-The City is employing strategies such as electric vehicle conversion to slow the growth of CO2e emission and associated energy/natural resource depletion.
-Green building practices and the Washington State energy code are typically e print in ink or type each answer.
+e print in ink or type each answer.
 Please do not write in designated "Evaluation."
-EVALUATION FOR AGENCY USE ONLY utilized to minimize the impact on energy and natural resource consumption.
-4 How would the proposal be likely to use or affect 4. environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
-Some projects may impact environmental sensitive areas and areas eligible for governmental protection.
-Projects will be evaluated at the time of project development. • sed measures to protect such resources or to avoid or reduce ts are: The City complies with a critical area code to minimize impacts to these resources.
-Additionally, ESA compliance is required for project impacting endangered species.
-Archeological investigations and consultation with the Tribes and the State Department of Archeology and Historic Preservation also minimize the risk of impacting cultural resources.
-5. How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
-Projects are not anticipated to be incompatible with existing plans.
+EVALUATION FOR AGENCY USE ONLY 3.
+How would the proposal be likely to deplete energy or natural resources? • osed measures to protect or conserve energy and natural rces are: 4.
+How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands? esed measures to protect such resources or to avoid or reduce ets are: 5.
+How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?